piegope/doc/docs/en/kb/remote-desktop-manager/knowledge-base/memory-tuning-rdp-sessions.md

 ---
 title: Memory Tuning of RDP Sessions
 ---
 By default, the RDP protocol will reserve a sizable chunk of memory right from the start of a session for caching purposes, but we have some level of control over that.
 In the ***Experience*** tab of the RDP session, there is a ***Cache*** setting that you can use to control the behavior.
-It's values are as follows:
+Its values are as follows:

 <table>
 	<tr>